How to refashion old jeans into a stylish handbag

 Step 2– Measure the width of the box pleat, from C to D, for the width of the insert.

 Step 3- Round out the four corners.
 The insert corners were poking out of the denim fabric, that is why I rounded them out.

 Try the cut insert in the purse.
 You might need to trim it a bit to obtain a better fit.
 I did shorten by about 1/2 inch (1.8 cm).
 To be safe, cut small pieces at a time.
 The insert should fit tight and snug.

 Use the boxed corner pleats as fold over flaps.
 I did not glue the insert in place as I was feared the glue would soak through the bottom of the purse.
 The fit was perfect.

-Distress and embellish your handbag, before you sew in the lining.
+Distress and embellish the handbag

 Cut straight, horizontal slits over the areas you want to distress.
 I kept these areas minimal.
 I didn’t want small items to fall through or the lining to show through the holes.